Abdominal aortic aneurysm

-An abdominal aortic aneurysm (AAA) refers to a focal dilatation of the abdominal aorta that is 50% greater than the proximal normal segment or that is greater than 3 cms in maximum diameter.
+An abdominal aortic aneurysm (AAA) refers to a focal dilatation of the abdominal aorta that is 50% greater than the proximal normal segment or that is greater than 3cm in maximum diameter.

 Its prevalence increases with age.
-Males much more commonly affected than females (male:female ratio = 4:1).
+Males much more commonly affected than females (with a male:female ratio = 4:1).

 Most AAAs are asymptomatic unless they leak or rupture.
 Unruptured aneurysms may uncommonly cause abdominal or back pain, or a pulsatile mass, if large.

 Ruptured aneurysms present with severe abdominal or back pain and hypotension / shock.
 The mortality rate from a ruptured AAA is high : 59-83% of patients succumb to death before they make it to hospital or undergo surgery.
 The operative mortality rate for those who make it to surgery tends to be ~ 40%.

 The natural history of abdominal aortic aneurysms (AAA) is that of slow expansion and rupture with devastating consequences.

 The risk of rupture is proportional to the size of the aneurysm and the rate of growth.
 Differing rates of rupture for a given aneurysm size have been reported in the literature but the general consensus is that aneurysms greater than 5.0 cm in women and 5.5 to 6.0 cm in men carry a significantly increased risk of rupture and should be treated.
 Furthermore, aneurysms that expand greater than 10 mm per year are also at significant risk of rupture and are considered for treatment even when less than 5.0 cm.